TalkWithTLS/TalkWithTLS/README.md

 ## 2. Building
 ```
+./get_submodules.sh
 make
 ```

+- Here `get_submodules.sh` executes
+[git-submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) commands to fetch latest code of OpenSSL and wolfSSL master for its github repositories.
+- This fails if you are behind HTTPS proxy.
+In that case `get_submodules.sh` execution can be ignored so that `make` uses the pre archived master branch of OpenSSL and wolfSSL in `dependency` directory.

 ### 2.1 Building only specific binaries
 - `make sample_bin` To build only Sample binaries